jerewill-cisco/intersight-splunk-addon/README.md

 The technique of using `| dedup Moid` is applicable to all sourcetypes except cisco:intersight:aaaAuditRecords and should be used in most circumstances.

-You may also notice, if you are very famililar with the Intersight API, that there are a few nodes of JSON that are missing in Splunk that are present elsewhere.
-This is due to some editorial pruning that is occuring in the Add-on.
+You may also notice, if you are very familiar with the Intersight API, that there are a few nodes of JSON that are missing in Splunk that are present elsewhere.
+This is due to some editorial pruning that is occurring in the Add-on.
 There are some object references in the API results that simply don't serve any purpose in Splunk.
 The Add-on is pruning these to improve the overall experience and optimize the amount of data that gets pushed to Splunk.

 ## More examples